OvalEdge Blog - our knowledge about data catalog and data governance

 • It’s not a silver bullet that will magically fix all your data issues

-It’s an alternative approach to get value from data, based on how you share data, structure your teams, and carry out data governance.
-Decentralization is at the heart of it, and if implemented well, your data can be used for much more than just BI reports.
+Instead, it’s a strategic framework for getting value from data by changing how you share data, structure your teams, and carry out governance.
+Decentralization lies at the heart of it, and if implemented well, your data can go beyond BI reports to drive innovation and analytics at scale.

-It’s called a ‘mesh’ because teams can access data products created and owned by other teams, creating a network of data that benefits everyone.
+It’s called a “mesh” because teams can access data products created and owned by other teams, creating a connected network of insights across the organization.

 What are the benefits of implementing Data Mesh?